 Intraoperative arteriography is used during many surgical procedures to confirm success before closure.

-Medical Director Galen V. Henderson, MD, and Surgical Director William B. Gormley, MD, lead the dedicated, 20-bed Neuroscience Intensive Care Unit at Brigham and Women’s Hospital.
+Medical Director Galen V. Henderson, MD leads the dedicated, 20-bed Neuroscience Intensive Care Unit at Brigham and Women’s Hospital.
 The Neuroscience ICU includes:

 Neurologists, neurosurgeons, and other specialists working as a team to provide care for patients with acute neurological conditions, such as ischemic stroke, subarachnoid and intracerebral hemorrhage, Guillain-Barré syndrome, myasthenia gravis, status epilepticus, and encephalitis

 State-of-the-art equipment, including onsite CT imaging and intracranial monitoring

 New intracranial tissue oxygenation monitors and microdialysis catheters to measure real-time cerebral biochemistry.